-On either side of the building’s east-facing main entrance were the words Education, Agriculture, Industry, Commerce, Co-operation, Conservation, Progress, Thrift.
-At the time of a 2017 site visit, the entrance had been boarded over but the large words were still present.
+On either side of the building’s east main entrance were the words Education, Agriculture, Industry, Commerce, Co-operation, Conservation, Progress, Thrift.
+At the time of 2017 and 2026 site visits, the entrance was boarded over but the large words were still readily visible.

 East-facing main entrance to the Manitoba Government Display Building (1927)